core77/c5f5boilerplate/README.md

-# concrete5 Boilerplate with Foundation 5 frontend
+# concrete5 package boilerplate with Foundation 5 frontend

 ## What you get:
 A concrete 5 package ready to install containing